keras-team/keras-cv/README.md

 - Post it to Github as a feature request.
 - Have a hotlist/tag for those items and advocate them to the community.
 - Let community members claim the task they would like to work on.

-In the early stage, Keras team members will just claim those tasks by themselves.
-When there are enough active community members, we should spend more time as reviewers rather than authors.
-This should apply to bug fixes as well.

 User requested features will be carefully evaluated by keras team member before acceptance.
 Based on the existing experience from tf-addons, even with a guideline of paper ref count > 50,